 - Cats may also return to locations in which attention has previously been given (such as jumping into the caregiver’s lap, onto a desk, or into the bed).

-- Cats engage in other human-directed social behaviors such as rubbing—when the cat rubs part of their body against a person.
+- Cats engage in other human-directed social behaviors, such as rubbing (when the cat rubs part of their body against a person).

-- Rubbing is often directed toward the caregiver when the cat is seeking attention or when the cat has been reunited with their caregiver after a brief separation.
+- Rubbing is often directed toward the caregiver when the cat is seeking attention or when the cat has been reunited with their caregiver after a brief separation, and it helps strengthen the human-cat relationship

 - Some normal attention-seeking behaviors may be undesirable to the caregiver (e.g., vocalizing), and those undesirable behaviors may have been unintentionally positively reinforced by the caregiver by previously giving the cat attention while the cat was engaging in such behavior.